‘Best course with the best coach I had, even after five years at uni. Thank you!’

 - How do we raise the name awareness and improve the reputation of our city, region or country?

-- What do we need to included in calls for tenders to attract advisers who can help us most effectively?
+- What do we need to include in calls for tenders to attract advisers who can help us most effectively?

 - How do place branding, city branding, nation branding, destination branding, place marketing, destination marketing or promotion relate to each other?